mui/material-ui/docs/data/material/guides/styled-components/styled-components.md

  }
 ```

-## With npm
+### With npm

-Because package resolutions aren't available, you must update your bundler's config to add this alias.
+Because package resolutions aren't available with npm, you must update your bundler's config to add this alias.
 The example below shows how to do this with Webpack:

 **webpack.config.js**